Community nutrition and education in a Havana urban farm

 Cuban traditional expertise in plant-based nutrition has been cultivated by Afro-Cuban communities since times of slavery, and since the 1990s this knowledge has been used in Cuba’s official urban agriculture programs.
 The project engages a community in a disadvantaged suburb of Havana to support medicinal and nutritional plant production.
 It provides much-needed horticulture equipment like water tanks, a greenhouse, and gardening tools.
 The project is partnering with the Australian NGO Sustain to create a public online resource about urban farming.

 The project supports an urban farm in the Havana suburb of San Miguel de Padrón through three activities:

 (1) Supply essential gardening equipment such as water tanks, pumps, hose pipes, and a greenhouse.

 (3) Create an online educational resource.
-The applicant will compile the information gathered by the community into a 360-degrees virtual tour.
+The team will compile the information gathered by the community into a 360-degrees virtual tour.
 This will be achieved with software previously used to create the “Who is Nature?” interactive 360-degree film.

 The project builds on Professor Adrian Hearn’s research on Latin American urban food security and sustainability.
 Its online presentation will use a similar format as the “Who is Nature?” project, describe in Pursuit.

 Department of Foreign Affairs and Trade: Direct Aid Program